baylahnm/nbcon-v0/docs/compliance/ISO_27001_CHECKLIST.md

 ## Overview

-This checklist maps NBCON PRO's security controls to ISO 27001 requirements and identifies gaps for certification readiness.
+This checklist maps nbcon.ai's security controls to ISO 27001 requirements and identifies gaps for certification readiness.

 ---